finos/technical-oversight-committee/Readme.md

 ## Ways of Working

 The group favours an asynchonous way of working, allowing members to participate without the need to align calendars.
-To support this, we will use thf following communication channels:
+To support this, we use the following communication channels:

  - Our overall backlog of work is organised via a [GitHub project board](https://github.com/orgs/finos/projects/39)
  - We use [GitHub discussions](https://github.com/finos/technical-steering-committee/discussions) as our primary mechanism for discussing and collaboration
  - We use the email distribution list (tsc@lists.finos.org) for announcements (e.g. announcing a meeting)
  - We use our regular (minuted) meetings primarily for planning
  - We have ad-hoc meetings as and when they are needed.
 These will not be minuted.

-We will hold regular minuted meetings, this will:

- - Take place bi-weekly, 4pm (UTC) Thursday
- - The agenda will be circulated in advance
- - All TSC members are welcoem to add agenda items
- - If we do not have any items for a given meeting, we will cancel

 ## Disclaimer